Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Explore a restored 19th-century fur trading outpost with barracks, historic homes, and an air museum.

 Fort Vancouver National Historic Site is one of Vancouver’s top attractions.
-It’s worth visiting even if you’re not a history buff!
-The 200-acre site consists of several attractions.
-These include an air museum, a replica of the original Fort Vancouver, and preserved homes of notable officers.
+It’s worth visiting even if you’re not a history buff.
+The 200-acre site has an air museum, a replica of the original Fort Vancouver, and preserved homes of notable officers.

-You could spend several hours here.
-But if you’re short on time, I suggest starting at the visitor center.
+You could spend several hours here, but start at the visitor center if you’re short on time.
 Grab a map, then go explore Fort Vancouver and the village.
 This was the heart of activity for the British Hudson Bay Company’s fur trading network.

 Esther Short Park